-Legal Aid Society of the District of Columbia is the law firm for people who cannot afford a lawyer.
-Every year, it works to improve access to justice for hundreds of poor and low-income people whose needs are simply not being met.
-And the need is great: people living in poverty are more likely to encounter legal issues – often in cases where the stakes are high.
-Getting legal help could mean that a family gets heat in the winter, a woman escapes a domestic violence situation, a senior citizen obtains the right prescription drug plan, a person in need receives the proper safety net benefits.
-Last year, services provided by Legal Aid benefited nearly 8,800 District residents, the majority of whom live in the poorest wards of the city.
-Thousands more benefited from legal rights education efforts, referrals, and law reforms that better protect their rights.
+Every year, Legal Aid Society works to improve access to justice for hundreds of people living in poverty whose needs are simply not being met.
+And the needs are great: getting legal help could mean that a family gets heat in the winter, a woman escapes a domestic violence situation, a senior citizen obtains the right prescription drug plan, a person in need receives the proper safety net benefits.
+Last year, Legal Aid services directly benefited nearly 8,800 District residents, the majority of whom live in the poorest wards of the city.
+Thousands more benefited from referrals, legal rights education efforts, and law reforms that better protect those rights.
 Equal justice is at the very core of the mission.
 Your support allows the oldest and largest legal services program in DC to continue making justice real for everyone.

 Headquarters: DC-Ward 2